tylanderson/tylanderson.github.io/content/home/posts.md

 +++
 # Recent Posts widget.
 # This widget displays recent posts from `content/post/`.
-widget = "posts"  # Do not modify this line! active = false  # Activate this widget? true/false weight = 40  # Order that this section will appear date = 2016-04-20T00:00:00
+widget = "pages"  # Do not modify this line! active = true  # Activate this widget? true/false weight = 55  # Order that this section will appear date = 2016-04-20T00:00:00

-title = "Recent Posts"
+title = "Blog Posts"
 subtitle = ""

 # Number of recent posts to list.